ziyilin/graal/docs/reference-manual/languages/jvm/options.md

 To see the complete list, use the `-XX:+JVMCIPrintProperties` option.

 * `ShowConfiguration`: Prints various information about the compiler configuration in use.
-This option is best used as follows: `java -XX:EagerJVMCI -Dgraal.ShowConfiguration=info -version`.
+This option is best used as follows: `java -XX:+EagerJVMCI -Dgraal.ShowConfiguration=info -version`.
 Since Graal is only initialized upon the first top tier JIT compilation request, without `-XX:+EagerJVMCI` Graal may not be initialized at all in which case `-Dgraal.ShowConfiguration` will be ignored.
 Adding `-version`